 Scenarios developed have an energy focus.
 Previous scenarios have focused on power distributors and water and power delivery systems.
 Additionally, the scenarios developed look at real-world constraints and lifelike anomalies to include no budget for maintenance or upkeep, deficiency in understanding the system’s needs, website defacement, business meetings, or lack of permission controls.

 Unique to DOE’s competition, a cyber-physical device is provided to allow the participants a real-world understanding of the implications for defending critical infrastructure.
 When power distributor’s cyber infrastructure is compromised, the participants may see the light bulb go out or the water pump stop indicating that there is no power or water being distributed.

 The competition encourages unique defense strategies and techniques in safeguarding the cyber assets.
-Teams are scored on their “out-of-the-box” and innovated ideas and defenses.
+Participants are scored on their “out-of-the-box” and innovated ideas and defenses.
 These unique defenses stem from the real-world constraints provided in the scenario such as no budget.
-Teams develop a working defense utilizing zero dollars and ensuring that the system’s intended purpose is not deprecated.
+Participants develop a working defense utilizing zero dollars and ensuring that the system’s intended purpose is not deprecated.

 Most cyber defense competitions do not take into account usability of the system.
 DOE’s competition not only adds this element in, but also scores this element as part of the overarching competition.
 Participants must balance the added security of the system with usability of the system.
 If the users are unable to navigate the system or unable to complete basic tasks within the system, the participant’s usability score will decrease each hour the users are unable to navigate.
 Additionally, the participants have the added layer of interacting with the users and working through real-world issues and requests made by the users on top of actively defending the networks.